 However, if you live in a climate that doesn’t exactly experience winter, but does experience an exceptionally hot summer that tends to bake your plants, then fall planting may be your friend.
 Sometimes climates that get very heavy rainfall in spring are also better off planting lavender later in the year, so the young plants don’t get drowned, or so waterlogged that they end up with root-rot.

 Lavender wants full sun!
 That means it needs a minimum of 6 hours of direct sunlight a day to be happy.
 They can tolerate a little shade, but they don’t really like it- a lavender in the sun is a happy lavender.

-The exception here is that sometimes, in the spring, some people like to spread about an inch of good-quality compost around the base of the plant- this is something older plants may appreciate, if you’ve noticed your lavender was starting to lose its vigor, in the past year.
+An exception here is that sometimes, in the spring, some people like to spread about an inch of good-quality compost around the base of the plant, especially if it’s older.

 Regularly pinching off the tips of your young lavender plant as it grows encourages branching and a bushier plant, helping shape them into a denser shrub.
 As a bonus, you also get a mini harvest of lavender leaves when you do it!

 After your lavender has finished flowering, use sharp pruning shears to cut back all the stems by one third, which will also help shape the plant, and encourage even more branching.